Monegenix®

 Another aspect of the company’s commitment to justice means that it treats all clients fairly.

-This non-discrimination policy does not have anything to do with some egalitarian civil “right” to receive good financial advice, but rather because there is no money to be made by discriminating against its potential clients and customers.
-Justice demands an honest judgment of the content of an individual’s character, nothing more, nothing less.
+This non-discrimination policy does not have anything to do with some egalitarian civil “right” to receive good financial advice, but because there is no money to be made by discriminating against potential clients and customers.

-Therefore, we judge you based on the content of your character, not on the color of your skin, your religion, sexual orientation, or any other arbitrary aspect.
+We like you just the way you are, and will judge you based on the content of your character, not on the color of your skin, your religion, sexual orientation, or anything else.

 Just as we all must evaluate whether the food we eat is safe for us, the car we drive is in good mechanical and working condition, we must evaluate (i.e. judge) whether people we work with are good for us.

-Monegenix will not work with you unless there is a clear, mutually beneficial, relationship which can be established and we will discourage you from working with us if we cannot help you achieve your stated financial goals and purpose.
+Monegenix will not work with you unless there is a clear, mutually beneficial, relationship which can be established and we will discourage you from working with us if we cannot help you achieve your stated financial goals, mission, and purpose.

 Pride